 Lowers Risk of Disease

-- Liver Disease: Both regular and decaf coffee have shown to have protective effects on the liver.
-Research has shown that people who drink coffee regularly are more likely to have healthy liver enzyme levels, as opposed to non-coffee drinkers.
+- Liver Disease: Both regular and decaf coffee have been shown to have protective effects on the liver.
+Research has shown that people who drink coffee regularly are more likely to have healthy liver enzyme levels as opposed to non-coffee drinkers.

 - Type 2 Diabetes: Several studies have found that drinking coffee regularly lowers your chances of developing Type 2 diabetes.

 - Cancer: Researchers have found that coffee drinkers have a lower risk of liver cancer and colorectal cancer.

 Researchers have found that coffee is linked to several positive emotions, such as pleasure, kindness, and happiness.
 This is because caffeine is linked to increased dopamine levels in the brain.
 There were no negative emotions found to be linked to coffee consumption.